LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 3rd Party content will not be selectable in Path-Builder 2e due to it not being official Paizo content.

-To use 3rd party content you will need to add it in Foundry manually.
+To use 3rd party content, you will need to add it in Foundry manually.

 Contact your GM about this as some 3rd party content may already be available in Foundry thanks to community modules.

 ## **NOTE ABOUT = Uncommon, Rare and Unique equipment, feats, spells and races.**

-Before selecting anything with these traits make sure you read:
+Before selecting anything with these traits, make sure you read:

 [The Rarity System = Uncommon/Rare/Unique.](https://www.notion.so/The-Rarity-System-Uncommon-Rare-Unique-77564d53a3c34dc3949410d3562d8a6b?pvs=21)